snowdrop/jester/README.md

 }
 ```

-See an example in [here](jcloud-service-kafka/src/test/java/io/jcloud/test/KubernetesKafkaOperatorIT.java).
+See an example in [here](jester-service-kafka/src/test/java/io/jester/test/KubernetesKafkaOperatorIT.java).

 #### Database Services

-JCloud includes an extension with some build-in database services for:
+Jester includes an extension with some build-in database services for:

 - MySQL service with `@MySqlContainer`
 - MariaDB service with `@MariaDbContainer`